Personal Branding – we all need it and here is why!

 - It establishes leadership opportunities.

-Consider these 7 tactics to expand your personal brand.
+Consider these seven tactics to expand your personal brand.

 - Connect your personal brand with your industry and your company brand.

-Keep in mind, it is essential to make your company’s brand position clear and show you are an expert facilitator for the company brand.
+Keep in mind; it is essential to make your company’s brand position clear and show you are an expert facilitator for the company brand.
 This is important for staying connected to the company brand and helping the client see the value in the company you represent.
-It should also be noted that the impression you make in person should match how you promote yourself online.
+Remember, the impression you make in-person should match how you promote yourself online.

 - Be Sincere

 Personal branding takes effort and integrity.
 It must be consistent.
-When you provide a personal brand promise, you can help your prospects feel comfortable opening up and listening to you.
+When you provide a unique brand promise, you can help your prospects feel comfortable opening up and listening to you.
 This authenticity can create personal connections and trust.
-Help your contacts by being upfront about some of your personal interests, so people will see you have something in common.
+Help your contacts by being upfront about your personal interests, so people will see you have something in common.
 Don’t be afraid to talk about some of your unique or specific interests.
-If you love shooting, gardening or have a background in athletics, you should share this.
+If you love shooting, gardening, or have a background in athletics, you should share this.
 Those are things that tell others who you are.